- Research tax allowance promotes research and development in Germany for companies, especially SMEs.

 Definition and legal basis:

 The research tax allowance is an instrument for promoting research and development (R&D) in companies.
 It was introduced in Germany with the Research Allowance Act (FZulG), which came into force on January 1, 2020.
 The aim of the allowance is to strengthen Germany as a research location and to support small and medium-sized enterprises (SMEs) in particular in their R&D activities.
-Unlike many other funding programs, the research allowance is a legal entitlement.
-It is granted regardless of the company’s profit or loss situation and is therefore also attractive for start-ups and young companies.

 Eligible research and development projects:

-The research allowance can be applied for the following R&D projects: 1.
-Basic research
+The research allowance can be applied for the following R&D projects:

 2. Industrial research

-3. Experimental development These categories are based on the definitions of EU state aid law and the OECD’s Frascati definition.
+These categories are based on the definitions of EU state aid law and the OECD’s Frascati definition.
 Both in-house research and contract research are eligible for funding.
-Assessment basis and amount of the allowance: The assessment basis for the research allowance is the eligible expenses, in particular: 1. wage costs for R&D personnel (including an employer supplement of 20%)

-2. expenses for contract research (60% of the contract amount) The research allowance amounts to 25% of the assessment basis, up to a maximum of EUR 1 million per financial year and company.
-Since 2023, the maximum assessment basis has been increased from EUR 4 million to EUR 12 million per year, resulting in a maximum allowance of EUR 3 million.
+The research allowance amounts to 25% of the assessment basis, up to a maximum of 1 million euros per financial year and company.
+Since 2023, the maximum assessment basis has been increased from 4 to 12 million euros per year, resulting in a maximum allowance of 3 million euros.

 Application procedure and certification: